-As part of our overall educational programs and specific to our shared responsibility to educate children, to protect them, and to learn and grow in a safe environment, SAS will
+As part of our overall educational programs and specific to our shared responsibility to educate children and to ensure a safe environment in which all children can learn and grow, LCS will:

-- 1).
-Provide age appropriate lessons for all grade levels to help students understand personal safety, needs and rights. - 2).
-Provide parent materials and information sessions to help you better understand our programs and policy. - 3).
+- Provide age appropriate lessons for all grade levels to help students understand personal safety, needs and rights. - Provide parent materials and information sessions to help you better understand our programs and policy. - 3.
 Annually train faculty to recognize and report issues of abuse and neglect.

-We will work together with you at home to ensure that our children are safe and are knowledgeable about their rights and responsibilities to themselves and to each other so that they can grow and learn free of fear in a safe and supportive environment.
-I thank you for your support of our efforts and invite you to contact your school counselor or principal regarding any specific questions you may have in this regard.
+I look forward to working together at home and at school to ensure that our children are safe and are knowledgeable about their rights and responsibilities to themselves and to each other.
+I thank you for your support of our efforts and I invite you to contact LCS school counselor or principal regarding any specific questions you may have in this regard.